 What will happen after I submit an academic book proposal?

 This also depends on the press.
-University presses and trade presses (Routledge, Lexington, etc.) usually have drastically different timelines.
+University presses and academic trade presses (Routledge, Lexington, etc.) usually have drastically different timelines.

-Trade presses (which might not count at all or as much according to your institution’s tenure and promotion guidelines) might offer you a contract quickly upon receipt of your book proposal.
+Trade presses (which might not count at all or as much according to your institution’s tenure and promotion guidelines) might offer you an advance contract quickly upon receipt of your book proposal.
+They will typically submit your book to peer reviewers (followed by the rest of the publication process).

 University presses, on the other hand, might take several months to respond to your academic book proposal.
 If they are interested, they will request the full manuscript and send it for peer review.
 Depending on the reviews, you will be asked to respond formally to the reviewers’ comments, the book might be sent to a third reviewer (after which point you would respond), or your book could be rejected.

 If your editor still wants to pursue the project, normally s/he will next present the whole book package (proposal, manuscript, reviews, and your response) to the board and you will be issued a contract (or your book will be rejected).

 At this point, you will likely have several months to revise your book manuscript before submitting the final version.

 As I show in my own first academic book’s timeline, my own “proposal to final manuscript submission” was seven months.
 Lorri Hagman, executive editor of The Washington University Press suggests that authors should expect it to take about a year between submitting your proposal and your final manuscript, and up to another 18 months between final manuscript submission and publication.